 - How could I write an app that reacts to events like when nodes come online?
 I mean, behave like Zeroconf.
 Peer up etc.

-- Is the sweet spot low-level message routing?
+- Is the sweet spot low-level message routing and small utilities?

 - Rails gives you so much, why and when would I pick Node?
 What’s the killer use case?

-- Hadoop cluster setup (with VMs or small atom boxes)
+Hadoop cluster setup (with VMs or small atom boxes)high level distributions are the way.
+I’m not interested.

 - Use a schema-less CouchDB store in a simple rails app.